comp426-2022-spring/a99-rigel/README.md

 If that does not work, try manually going to http://localhost:3000/ in your browser.
 Also, make sure that you were in the root directory of this project when you ran "npm run startall," or else the script will not work!

 ## Other Scripts
-Besides "npm run startall," our project has two other noteworthy scripts.<br/>
+Besides "npm run startall," our project has two other noteworthy scripts.

 Since there are three package.json files in our project, we have a script for installing all dependencies in all three package.json files.
 Note that you do not have to run this if you've already run "npm run startall":
 ```
 npm run install-all